 Sandra Gail Lambert writes fiction and memoir that is often about the body and its relationship to the natural world.
 She is a 2018 NEA Creative Writing Fellow, and her memoir, A Certain Loneliness, will be published by the University of Nebraska Press in 2018.

 Excerpts from her novel, The River’s Memory (Twisted Road/2014),have won prizes from Big Fiction Magazine and the Saints and Sinners Short Fiction Contest.
 Her writing has also appeared in a variety of other journals and anthologies including New Letters, The Southern Review, Brevity, the North American Review, Hippocampus, The Weekly Rumpus, and Water~Stone Journal.
 Her work has received Pushcart nominations, and her essay “The Last Period” is a “Best of the Net” finalist.
-She is also co-editor of the anthology Older Queer Voices: The Intimacy of Survival.
+She is also co-editor, along with Sarah Einstein, of the anthology Older Queer Voices: The Intimacy of Survival.

 Sandra lives with her partner in Gainesville, Florida—a home base for trips to her beloved rivers and marshes.